 The EAC’s first task will be sorting the list of CEDARs equity programs to understand the scope and scale (e.g., sort by program type, sector, implementer, and additional criteria TBD).

-EAC members will be expected to attend the portions of CAEECC meetings and Portfolio Performance Report Reviews that focus on Equity segment programs and provide recommendations and advice to PAs.
+EAC members will be expected to attend the portions of CAEECC meetings and Portfolio Performance Report Reviews that focus on Equity segment programs and provide informal recommendations and advice to PAs.
 Optionally, the EAC may also provide informal recommendations to the CPUC ED.
 EAC members may reasonably request additional information and documentation to develop those recommendations and advice.

-Recommendations may be conveyed during CAEECC quarterly meetings and Portfolio Performance Report Reviews, or in a timely* written memo to the PAs via CAEECC. *Timely, to take into consideration PA timelines for drafting their regulatory documents.
+Recommendations may be conveyed during CAEECC quarterly meetings and Portfolio Performance Report Reviews, or in a timely* written memo to the PAs via CAEECC. *Timely, to take into consideration PA or CPUC timelines for drafting their regulatory documents.
+Deadlines will be identified in the meeting.

 Composition

-EAC members will have knowledge of CAEECC and experience in California’s energy efficiency industry with a focus on equity programs.
+EAC members will have knowledge of CAEECC and experience in California’s energy efficiency industry with a focus on programs that include an equity element.
 This might include, but is not limited to, folks with experience as California energy efficiency equity program evaluators, implementers, program administrators, and community engagement representatives.

-Composition may include a mix of CAEECC Members and non-Members but will be capped at approximately 3-5 members.
+Composition may include a mix of CAEECC Members and non-Members but will be capped at approximately 3-5 people.

 Applicants, including CAEECC Members (who must also apply), will provide a resume and cover letter explaining their interest and expertise relevant to the EAC.
-CAEECC leadership (Co-Chairs, Energy Division, and facilitation team) will review and notify applicants.
+CAEECC leadership (Co-Chairs, Energy Division, and facilitation team) will review, make the decision to accept or deny an application, and notify applicants.
 EAC members will be expected to maintain their role on the EAC for the entirety of the pilot, 1-1.5 years.

 Compensation

-No compensation is available at this time.
+No compensation is available through CAEECC at this time, although there may be compensation through other sources such as CPUC community grants.

 Proposed Timeline